taunsquared/taunsquared.github.io/_open-lab-notebook/05-surprising-minds-brighton.md

 The following video is part of the Surprising Minds exhibit.
 It summarizes [the Cuttle Shuttle project](https://danbeekim.org/open-lab-notebook/cuttlefish-hunting-behavior/), and introduces the ideas behind Surprising Minds.

 {% include video id="3SStj5fYHjU" provider="youtube" %}

+The next video shows an example of the data we have collected from this exhibit:

+{% include video id="xp6s1gzVNLc" provider="youtube" %}